 - Black pepper, to taste

-- Bring a large pot of salted water to a boil.
-Cook pasta as directed on the package until al dente, roughly 10 minutes.
+- Bring a large pot of water to a boil.
+Once boiling, add a big handful of salt then add the pasta.
+Cook as directed on the package until al dente, about 9-11 minutes.
 During the last 3-5 minutes of cooking, add the broccoli to the boiling water.
 Drain into a colander.